THE TALMUD

 A GROWING GLOBAL APPEAL

 For Christians, the Talmud is a tremendous mix.
 For, you must understand, it does not speak with one voice.
 It records the opinions of many rabbis over many centuries.
 Some of these opinions offer great insights into interpretation of the Bible.
 Others offer very practical wisdom and advice.
-Of course, some a few passages slander Jesus and his mother.
-But these same passages state that his mother descended from the highest strata of Israelite society.
+Of course, a few passages slander Jesus and his mother.
+But these same passages also teach us that his mother descended from the highest strata of Israelite society.
 We learn too that one of the most prominent figures in the Talmud, Rabbi Eliezer ben Hyrcanus, was a secret Christian.
 And another, Rabbi Shimon ben Lakish, says Jesus rose from the dead.

 Strangely enough, the Talmud is hugely popular in largely-Christian South Korea.
 In 2011, the South Korean Ambassador to Israel, Young-Sam Ma, was interviewed on the Israeli public-television show “Culture Today.”